khaleed-saifullah/khaleed-saifullah/README.md

 ### Khaleed Saifullah Nayem
 #### Front-end-designer

 Hello!
 This is Khaleed.
-I was a front-end-designer in a software company.
+I worked as a front-end-designer in a software company.
 I am an expert in web designing.
 I have experience in designing websites both static and dynamic.
 My core experience lies both in front-end design and WordPress platform using Photoshop, HTML5, CSS3, BOOTSTRAP 4, SASS, jQuery.

 ## Skills
 * :computer: HTML , CSS , Bootstrap , Sass